corvus-dotnet/Corvus.Extensions/README.md

 ## Licenses

-Aqua.Extensions is available under the Microsoft Public License (MS-PL) open source license.
-The Aqua.Extensions open source license is ideal for use cases such as open source projects with open source distribution, student/academic purposes, hobby projects, internal research projects without external distribution, or other projects where all Microsoft Public License obligations can be met.
+Corvus.Extensions is available under the Microsoft Public License (MS-PL) open source license.
+The Corvus.Extensions open source license is ideal for use cases such as open source projects with open source distribution, student/academic purposes, hobby projects, internal research projects without external distribution, or other projects where all Microsoft Public License obligations can be met.

 For any licensing questions, please email [&#108;&#105;&#99;&#101;&#110;&#115;&#105;&#110;&#103;&#64;&#101;&#110;&#100;&#106;&#105;&#110;&#46;&#99;&#111;&#109;](&#109;&#97;&#105;&#108;&#116;&#111;&#58;&#108;&#105;&#99;&#101;&#110;&#115;&#105;&#110;&#103;&#64;&#101;&#110;&#100;&#106;&#105;&#110;&#46;&#99;&#111;&#109;)